Building a Scalable, Effective, and Steerable Search and Ranking Platform: EXPERIMENTS

 \subsubsection{Dataset}

-The offline dataset consists of a sample of item interactions from the last 60 days aggregated by customer id.
+The offline dataset consists of a sample of historical item interactions aggregated by customer id.
 The item interactions consist of product clicks, add-to-wishlist, add-to-cart, and checkout events attributed to the browse and search premise by using the "last-touch" attribution model.
-The interactions are joined with the corresponding item ids, their timestamps, and interaction type and sorted by timestamp.
+These actions are used as implicit feedback for training and evaluation.
+The interactions are joined with the corresponding item IDs, their timestamps, and interaction type and sorted by timestamp.
 To form a single data sample, the resulting sequences are combined with contextual data, specifically, market, device type, browsing category, and search query (if present).
 The training dataset consisted of 71M unique customers across 25 markets.
-We do not perform any preprocessing such as deduplication or outlier removal on the obtained customer sequences besides truncating to the last 100 actions.
+We do not perform any preprocessing such as de-duplication or outlier removal on the obtained customer sequences besides truncating to the last 100 actions.
 The average sequence length is 24 actions.
 The evaluation dataset contains 300K customers (\autoref{fig:interactions_histo} in the Appendix provides histograms per action type).
 We applied hard temporal split to create the training and test datasets to ensure no data leakage.